MiraldiLab/maxATAC/README.md

 ## Predicting TF binding in bulk ATAC-seq

-You first need to prepare the input ATAC-seq data.
-Then you can use the `maxatac predict` function to predict TF binding with a maxATAC model.
+Following maxATAC-specific processing of ATAC-seq signal inputs, use the [`maxatac predict`](./docs/readme/predict.md#Predict) function to predict TF binding with a maxATAC model.

 You can predict TF binding in a single chromosome, or you can predict across the entire genome.
-The user can also provide a `.bed` file of regions where predictions will be made.
+Alternatively, the user can provide a `.bed` file of genomic intervals for maxATAC predictions to be made.

-You will need to make sure that you have downloaded and installed the reference `.2bit`, `chrom.sizes`, and blacklist files.
+The reference `.2bit`, `chrom.sizes`, and blacklist files should be downloaded and installed.

 ### Whole genome prediction